tbranyen/diffhtml/README.md

   ```

   Changes the event binding from inline event handlers like `onclick = fn` to
   use `addEventListener`.
-Hooks are attached to the `body` element and
+Events are attached to the `body` element and
-  coordinates events using delegation.
+  coordinated to children through delegation.

 * [diffhtml-middleware-inline-transitions](/packages/diffhtml-middleware-inline-transitions)